 DIY Installation Guides

-This guide shows you how to calculate the appropriate dimensions for your timber and how to insert the WaterUps® cells.
+This guide will help you build a WaterUps® wicking bed made from timber sleepers.
+It will show you how to calculate the appropriate dimensions for your timber and how to insert the WaterUps® cells.

-Corrugated Steel Wicking Beds are probably the cheapest commercially available raised garden bed kits.
-They come in a range of dimensions.
-One feature of Corrugated Steel Wicking Beds is that they generally come with rounded corners.
-This makes installing a WaterUps® wicking system a bit more involved.
+Corrugated steel raised beds are probably the cheapest commercially available raised garden bed kits.
+They also come in a range of sizes.
+Unfortunately, one feature of the beds is that they usually come with rounded corners, which makes installing WaterUps® wicking cells in them just a little more involved.

 By purchasing a 1,000 litre IBC, you will be able to build two 1200mm x 1000mm wicking beds that will be great for growing your vegetables or small fruit trees such as lemons.